 Western Digital Corp.
-(WDC), a maker of disk drives and networking products, soared the most in 10 years after reporting fiscal fourth-quarter sales and profit that topped analysts’ estimates.
+(WDC:US), a maker of disk drives and networking products, soared the most in 10 years after reporting fiscal fourth-quarter sales and profit that topped analysts’ estimates.

 Shares of the Irvine, California-based company rose 21 percent to $39.27 at the close in New York, for the biggest increase since July 2002.
 The stock has climbed 27 percent this year.

 Western Digital yesterday reported fourth-quarter earnings excluding some items of $3.35 a share, beating the average $2.45 estimate, according to data compiled by Bloomberg.
 Sales were $4.75 billion, topping analysts’ projection of $4.25 billion.

 Seagate Technology Plc (STX:US), the world’s largest maker of computer disk drives, rose 14 percent to $30.06 after Western Digital’s report today.
 The stock has gained 83 percent this year.